transloadit/uppy/README.md

 ### Can I use it with Rails/Node/Go/PHP?

-Yes, whatever you want on the backend will work with `Multipart` plugin, since it just does a `POST` request.
+Yes, whatever you want on the backend will work with `XHRUpload` plugin, since it just does a `POST` or `PUT` request.
 If you want resumability, use [one of tus implementations](http://tus.io/implementations.html) 👌🏼

 ### Do I need to install special service/server for it?

-No, as mentioned previously, `Multipart` plugin is old-school and just works with everything.
+No, as mentioned previously, `XHRUpload` plugin is old-school and just works with everything.
 However, you need [`uppy-server`](https://github.com/transloadit/uppy-server) if you’d like your users to be able to pick files from Google Drive or Dropbox (more services coming).
 And you can add [tus](http://tus.io) if you want resumability.

 ### Does Uppy support S3 uploads?

 Yes, since 0.18, there is an S3 plugin.
-Check out the docs for more information.
+Check out the [docs](https://uppy.io/docs/aws-s3/) for more information.

 ## Contributions are welcome